 Modulation and Stabilization

 A particular advantage of the short upper-state lifetime is the capability of semiconductor lasers to be modulated with very high frequencies, which can be tens of gigahertz for VCSELs.
-This is exploited mainly in optical data transmission, but also in spectroscopy, for the stabilization of lasers to reference cavities, etc.
+This is exploited mainly in optical data transmission, but also in spectroscopy, for the frequency stabilization to reference cavities, etc.

 |||W. W. Chow and S. W. Koch, Semiconductor-Laser Fundamentals, Springer, Berlin (1999)|